farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > ---
 >
-> _You were tailing on someone, but they saw you and disappeared.
+> _You were tailing someone, but they saw you and disappeared.
 You were fighting a robot, but they adapted, and are now able to anticipate your every move._

 ### Worse Position

 This consequence represents losing control of the situation.
-The action carries you into a more dangerous \*_position_.
+The action carries you into a more dangerous `position`.

 Perhaps you make the leap across to the next rooftop, only to end up dangling by your fingertips.
 You haven't failed, but you haven't succeeded yet, either.
 You can try again, re-rolling at the new, worse position.